nop33/si/src/content/subpage/jobs/da/index.md

   - title: "What we offer"
     content: >
-      * Pay commensurate with experience, on an indefinite contract (~CHF 80’000-100’000/year)
+      * Pay commensurate with experience, on an indefinite contract (starting at CHF 80’000-100’000/year)

       * A dynamic environment with an ambitious co-founder team of 7 years